OlayinkaPeter/LLM-Deployment-Config/README.md

 text based on those prompts using the respective models.

+The models employ the XLA (Accelerated Linear Algebra) acceleration function to enhance the speed and efficiency of the text generation process.

+XLA is a specialized compiler that optimizes linear algebra operations in TensorFlow, the underlying framework of the models.
+By utilizing the XLA acceleration function, the models can leverage hardware acceleration and advanced optimization techniques, resulting in faster and more efficient text generation.

+This optimization plays a crucial role in achieving higher throughput and reducing computational time, ultimately enhancing the overall performance of the text generation process.

 The generated text and the
 throughput (in terms of iterations per second) are returned as results.